techidaily/site-facebook/source/_posts/social-success-equals-cash-income-for-digital-hubs.md

  It's why Meta owns Facebook, WhatsApp, Instagram, and Oculus.
 It's also why Twitter has acquired companies like Gnip, MoPub, and Periscope.
 Not only do they get the technologies and user data that these companies possess, but they can also use them as an additional revenue source to fund their social media platform.

  Diversifying goes beyond just buying other companies.
 For example, take the Portal.
 This is Facebook's video chat camera.
 It wants you to buy this not only to make a profit on the physical device, but also to hook you in to its ecosystem—soon you'll be using Messenger to chat to friends or Workplace to collaborate within your business.
-Though note, there are[concerns with Facebook Portal privacy](https://www.makeuseof.com/tag/trust-facebook-portal-privacy/) .
+Though note, there are [concerns with Facebook Portal privacy](https://www.makeuseof.com/tag/trust-facebook-portal-privacy/) .

 ## You Can Make Money on Social Media